 Day 1 - Arrive Reykjavik, Iceland

-Arrive in Reykjavik and head toward the famous Blue Lagoon.
+Arrive in Reykjavik and begin your group tour of Iceland as you head toward the famous Blue Lagoon.
 The lagoon is a geothermal wonder of nature, with pleasantly warm mineral rich geothermal seawater in the middle of a lava field.
 The high natural levels of silica, minerals and algae give the Lagoon its rich blue color – hence the name Blue Lagoon.
 Later, a city tour will show us the highlights of the capital.

 Welcome dinner and overnight at your Reykjavík hotel.